soniavaidya05/leakyemotions/docs/source/tutorials/how_to.md

     """

     def __init__(self, observation, model):
-        action_space = [0, 1, 2, 3]  # up, down, left, right
+        action_space = [0, 1, 2, 3]  # the agent can move up, down, left, or right
         super().__init__(observation, model, action_space)

         self.sprite = (
-            "~/Documents/GitHub/agentarium/examples/treasurehunt/assets/hero.png"
+            "./assets/hero.png"
         )
 ```
 We will use `Observation` for `TreasurehuntAgent`'s observation, and `PyTorchIQN` for `TreasurehuntAgent`'s model.
-We do not create them in this file (they will be passed into `TreasurehuntAgent` externally),
+We do not create them in this file (they will be passed into `TreasurehuntAgent`'s constructor externally),
 but we will use the functionality that they provide by accessing the attributes of this class.